ros-sports/hlvs_player/README.md

 # v-hsc-ros-bridge

 ## Introduction
-This repository provides a ROS package named `ros_bridge` that can be used to communicate with the Webots server while using the Player/Client API.
+This repository provides a ROS package named `hlvs_player` that can be used to communicate with the Webots server while using the Player/Client API.

-It requests and receives sensor data (specified in the `src/ros_bridge/resources/devices.json`) over specific topics and subscribes to actuator command messages(only position control available at the moment).
+It requests and receives sensor data (specified in the `src/hlvs_player/resources/devices.json`) over specific topics and subscribes to actuator command messages(only position control available at the moment).
 Node `webots_controller` is responsible for these operations.

 This node is currently available only for ROS 2.

 ## Configuration
 The package comes with the default configuration for a Darwin-OP robot, but you can easily change it to your robot.
 The `ressources/devices.json` contains the definition of the devices (sensors and actuators).
-You can set the used network configuration and the ROS topic names via ROS parameters (see `launch/ros_bridge.launch`).
+You can set the used network configuration and the ROS topic names via ROS parameters (see `launch/hlvs_player.launch`).
 Remember to rebuild the package after changing the json file.

 ## Usage